MarcusA27/marcusa27/README.md

-## Hello 👋
+## Wsg World 👋

-I’m a high school student at Colorado Academy with a strong interest in data science, sports analytics, and statistics.
+I’m a high school student at Colorado Academy with interest in data science and sports analytics.

 - 🔭 I’m currently working on Premier League Match Outcome Modeling
 - 🌱 I’m currently learning Data Science with Python
-- 📫 How to reach me: Email, Discord
+- 📫 How to reach me: Email

 <!--